-The goal of the Residency Program of the Department of Anesthesiology is to train physicians to become both consultants in anesthesiology as well as diplomats of the American Board of Anesthesiology.
+The goal of the residency program of the Department of Anesthesiology is to train physicians to become both consultants in anesthesiology as well as diplomats of the American Board of Anesthesiology.
 It is a four-year categorical program organized in accordance with the American Board of Anesthesiology and the RRC of the ACGME.
 The current structure is:

-- PGY 1 Clinical Base Year (CBY)
+PGY 1 & 2: Clinical Base Year and Basic Anesthesiology

 Throughout their training, residents are fully supervised by anesthesiology faculty and staff members.
 The faculty is comprised of about 30 full- and part-time anesthesiologists whose subspecialty training includes fellowships or expertise in cardiovascular anesthesia, pediatric anesthesia, neuro-anesthesia, pain management, and critical care medicine.
 During their training, residents continually reflect on their performance, seek feedback and guidance from faculty, and work towards improvement and eventual mastery.
 This cycle is the key to life-long learning and mastery of the skills necessary to become an independent, competent anesthesiologist.

 Residents are assigned an individual clinical advisor to act as a mentor throughout the 3 years of Clinical Anesthesia training.
 Residency training is a team effort by the resident and the faculty, with an emphasis on progressive independence, constantly improving knowledge, and development of a professional and ethical attitude that defines the best physicians.
 Each training year and each individual clinical rotation has its own educational “Goals and Objectives.”
 Meeting the “Goals and Objectives” of the training years and rotations is the pathway of the educational process.

 At any given time, there are typically 8 residents per class for a total of 32 residents.
 The Department participates in the National Resident Matching Program for all positions at the PGY1 level.